-I’ve visited this web page from Google before, so this could be an example of a remarketed ad.
+I’ve visited this web page from Google before, so it’s possible this ad could be a remarketing example.

 So, we now know when and where we’d want to leverage remarketing.
 But, is it the right fit for your small business?
-Here are three questions to ask yourself before you dive into remarketing.
+Here are three remarketing best practices to be aware of before you dive in:

 Each ad platform has minimum requirements in order to use remarketing effectively, so you’ll want to make sure you get enough website visitors for this to be successful for your strategy.
 Feel free to consult your marketing partner to determine whether or not this is an ideal strategy for your business!

 - Google Display: Minimum 100 active users within the last 30 days.